-Recently I came across a book called ‘the minto pyramid’, you might know this book, by Barbara Minto, ex-McKinsey.
+Recently I came across a book called ‘The Minto Pyramid’, you might know this book, by Barbara Minto, ex-McKinsey.
 Would you recommend me to use MINTO principle?
 This way I can show the interviewer I am 100% hypothesis driven and I don’t ask any irrelevant data.

 Would you recommend this and what is your view about this as a past interviewer?